-Nut lovers will enjoy this delicious sugar free low carb chocolate walnut fudge.
+Nut lovers will enjoy this delicious sugar-free low-carb chocolate walnut fudge recipe.
 It has the consistency of real fudge and is loaded with chopped nuts.

 Who doesn't love fudge?
 I'm a big fan of fudge and lately I've been craving low carb high fat fudge.